nus-cs2030s/2324-s2/docs/35-logger.md

 So far in the class, we have seen very general abstractions that support the `flatMap` operation.
 But, it is not clear where this operation comes from, why is it fundamental, nor why is it useful[^1]

-In this unit, we are going to build a general abstraction step-by-step, get stuck at some point, and see how `flatMap` comes to our rescue, and hopefully, through this exercise, you will get some appreciation of `flatMap`.
+In this unit, we are going to build a general abstraction step-by-step, get stuck at some point, and see how `flatMap` comes to our rescue.
+Hopefully, through this exercise, you will get some appreciation of `flatMap`.

 ## Function Composition